The Holy Modal Rounders: Psychedelic folk era

 Because Weber had refused to rehearse before recording Indian War Whoop (which led to an uneven and unfocused project in the eyes of Stampfel), Stampfel did not intend to reunite with him again.
 However, the Moray Eels signed to Elektra Records under the condition that Weber would join the recordings.
 Thus, Weber came with the Moray Eels as they briefly moved to California in March 1968 to record an album.
 During the band's time there, Antonia stopped performing with the group and John Annis (sometimes spelled Annas) was hired as a bassist.
 The Moray Eels Eat The Holy Modal Rounders was released in 1968 as the Rounders' fourth studio album and featured a similar combination of traditional music and psychedelia to Indian War Whoop.

-Mike Bourne, in a contemporary review of The Moray Eels in The Spectator (a student newspaper at Indiana University Bloomington), wrote that "the Rounders are ungodly isane[sic] in approach, nihilistic even, destroying every convention, every sense, as they constantly laugh at each other and at us for listening to what should be tripe.
+Mike Bourne, in a contemporary review of The Moray Eels in The Spectator (a student newspaper at Indiana University Bloomington), wrote that "the Rounders are ungodly insane in approach, nihilistic even, destroying every convention, every sense, as they constantly laugh at each other and at us for listening to what should be tripe.
 Yet as honest tripe... the Rounders build a degenerate party we are perhaps all too willing to join."
 Richie Unterberger retrospectively reflected that "no acid folk album mixed inspiration and lunacy in as downright deranged a fashion as The Moray Eels."
-Stampfel later expressed dissatisfaction with The Moray Eels citing the fact that he, the rest of the band, and the producer used amphetamines excessively during recording and Weber again refused to rehearse any songs before entering the studio.
+Stampfel later expressed dissatisfaction with The Moray Eels citing the fact that he, the rest of the band, and the producer used amphetamines excessively during recording and Weber refused to rehearse any songs before entering the studio.
 When the album was completed, Weber and the Moray Eels officially combined to reform the Holy Modal Rounders.